jackha/Adafruit-Raspberry-Pi-Python-Code/README.md

 Automatically startup and shut down::

-$ sudo chmod 755 jackstart.sh
+$ copy boot.sh /boot

-Add /home/pi/raspberry-stomp/jackstart.sh to /etc/rc.local
+Add /boot/boot.sh to /etc/rc.local

-at the end, add

-$ halt
+If anything goes wrong in jackstart.sh, you can edit boot.sh from your windows/mac computer without mounting the ext4 volume.
+Yaay!
+(I got experience...)

 Background info